krishnakadiyala/NPAcourse/labs/Lab_03_Working_with_Strings.md

 ```

-As you can see, you can print using the `print` statement, but also print by typing the variable name and pressing Enter.
+As you can see, not only you can print by using the `print` statement, but also by typing the variable name and pressing Enter.
 Using the print statement in the Python _shell_ is not a requirement, but it is needed if you want to render escape characters such as `\n`.

 ##### Step 5